The Atomic Bomb Considered As Hungarian High School Science Fair Project

 But if we accept the hypothesis that a large proportion of the advantage was due to carriers of genetic diseases, this suggests an alternative explanation: while avg.
 IQ among Ashkenazim are ~112, there might be two groups, carriers and non-carriers, with carriers having a higher average.
 Number of scientific geniuses is probably dependent on the number of ultra-high-IQ individuals, not on average IQ per se, and (assuming roughly normal IQ distribution) splitting the population into a higher-IQ group and a lower-IQ group will produce more geniuses for the same average.

 I guess we could test this hypothesis by screening a group of Ashkenazim for genetic diseases and giving them IQ tests.
 Would the carriers have a significantly higher IQ average?
 Would the non-carrier group look much more like the European population base?
+Has anyone done this?

 PS.
-Apparently this Jewish-super-scientist trend went so far that in your list of non-Jewish super-scientists, you included Niels Bohr, who was half-Jewish.
+Apparently this Jewish-super-scientist trend went so far that a half-Jew slipped into your list of non-Jewish super-scientists: Niels Bohr

 Typo: “and could multiple and divide 8-digit numbers” should say “multiply”